husarion/nav2-docker/README.md

 ```

 ### Rosbot 2.0 stadlone
-> Note 1: **This example also shows how to pass custom nav2 params to docker.** It is suggested to use the same names for files as they are by default so you can avoid long commands with many arguments.

 > Note 2: Rosbot 2.0 uses ARM32 processor which is not suported by ROS Foxy dockers and above.
 That is why in this case we base our docker image on  `ros:eloquent-ros-core`.